Solar

 How does home solar really work?

 During daylight hours on low-cloud days, sunlight will shine on your panels.
-These panels absorb light and covert it directly to electricity.
+These panels absorb light and convert it directly to electricity.

 The newly created electricity must be converted from direct current (DC) to alternating current (AC), which is what powers most homes in the United States.
 The conversion to AC occurs in a device called an inverter.